-Note: A combustion air intake must be terminated with an elbow opening downward.
+Note: A combustion air intake must be provided with an elbow opening downward.
 The screen provided with the furnace must be installed in the elbow to prevent entry of debris or creatures.

-When the vent pipe must exit an exterior wall close to the grade or expected snow level, a riser should be provided as shown in Figure 13.
-Insulation is required to prevent freezing of this section of pipe.
+When the vent pipe must exit an exterior wall close to the grade or expected snow level, a riser should be provided as shown in Figure 20.

 Table 6 describes the maximum length of flue pipe that can travel through an unconditioned space or an exterior space.
-The total vent length must not exceed the lengths noted on Table 4.
+The total vent length must not exceed the lengths noted on Table 5.